-- Press the buttons to change the brightness. - Press the MENU button again to complete the setting.
+- Press the \ buttons to change the brightness. - Press the MENU button again to complete the setting.

-With the DISP.
-Button
+With the 🔻 Button

-- Press the DISP, button for more than one second. - The screen increases to maximum brightness regardless of the setting in the ft tab. - Pressing the DISP. button again for more than one second will return the screen to the original brightness. - The next time you turn on the camera, the screen will be at the brightness setting selected in the f tab. - When you have set the brightness to its highest setting in the f tab, you cannot change the brightness with the DISP button.
+- Press the button for more than one second. - The screen increases to maximum brightness regardless of the setting in the ft tab. - Pressing the v button again for more than one second will return the screen to the original brightness. - The next time you turn on the camera, the screen will be at the brightness setting selected in the f tab.